Reform Judaism: Consolidation in German lands

-United States and Classical Reform
+The US and Classical Reform

 At Charleston, the former members of the Reformed Society gained influence over the affairs of Beth Elohim.
 In 1836, Gustavus Poznanski was appointed minister.
 At first traditional, but around 1841, he excised the Resurrection of the Dead and abolished the Second day of festivals, five years before the same was done at the Breslau conference.

 Apart from that, the American Reform movement was chiefly a direct German import.
 In 1842, Har Sinai Congregation was founded by German-Jewish immigrants in Baltimore.
 Adopting the Hamburg rite, it was the first synagogue established as Reformed on the continent.
 In the new land, there were neither old state-mandated communal structures, nor strong conservative elements among the newcomers.
 While the first generation was still somewhat traditional, their Americanized children were keen on a new religious expression.
 Reform quickly spread even before the Civil War.
 While fueled by the condition of immigrant communities, in matters of doctrine, wrote Michael Meyer, "However much a response to its particular social context, the basic principles are those put forth by Geiger and the other German Reformers – progressive revelation, historical-critical approach, the centrality of the Prophetic literature."

 The rabbinate was almost exclusively transplanted – Rabbis Samuel Hirsch, Samuel Adler, Gustav Gottheil, Kaufmann Kohler, and others all played a role both in Germany and across the ocean – and led by two individuals: the radical Rabbi David Einhorn, who participated in the 1844–1846 conferences and was very much influenced by Holdheim (though utterly rejecting mixed marriage), and the moderate pragmatist Isaac Meyer Wise, who while sharing deeply heterodox views was more an organizer than a thinker.
 Wise was distinct from the others, arriving early in 1846 and lacking much formal education.
 He was of little ideological consistency, often willing to compromise.